Tanujarora100/Devops-Interview-Notes/Devops-Notes/Monitoring/EFK/ElasticSearch.md

      - **Metrics:** Calculating statistics (like average, sum, min, max) on grouped data.
    - **Usage:** Aggregations are often used for data analysis, reporting, and dashboards.

+## TOKENIZERS:
+1. **Standard Tokenizer**: This is the default tokenizer that splits text based on word boundaries and removes punctuation.
+2. **Keyword Tokenizer**: Treats the entire input as a single token, useful for exact matches where no splitting is needed.
+3. **Whitespace Tokenizer**: Splits text only on whitespace characters, preserving the original form of the text.
+4. **Pattern Tokenizer**: Uses a regular expression to define how text should be split into tokens.
+5. **NGram Tokenizer**: Creates n-grams of characters from text, useful for partial matching, like autocomplete features.
+6. **Edge NGram Tokenizer**: Similar to the NGram tokenizer but generates n-grams starting from the beginning of the text, typically used for prefix matching.
+7. **Letter Tokenizer**: Splits text at non-letter characters, keeping only sequences of letters as tokens.
+8. **Lowercase Tokenizer**: Similar to the letter tokenizer but also converts text to lowercase.
+9. **UAX URL Email Tokenizer**: Specialized tokenizer that splits text based on word boundaries, while also recognizing URLs and email addresses as single tokens.